-Tips for Comparing Dental Implant Providers
+What are some tips for Comparing Dental Implant Providers?

 When comparing quotes from various providers, keep in mind that there are several steps in the dental implant process that often involve more than one specialist – each should be figured into the cost.

 - x-rays & imaging

 - final restoration (crown)

 Most dental insurance plans do not cover dental implants because insurance companies feel that there are cheaper alternatives available.
 Helping you understand your benefits and alternative treatments is part of our job – we will be with you every step of the way.